schantepie/Gmatools/README.md

 # Gmatools
-repository for Gmatools package
+Repository for Gmatools package

-This package contain several functions to comparing Gmatrice among populations.
+This package contains several functions which compare G-matrices among populations.

-The functions are designed to use the MCMCglmm outputs.
+The functions are designed for using MCMCglmm outputs.

 ~~~~~~~~~~~~~~~~~
 How to install Gmatools on R